 For example, to explain why the ideal gas law holds, we can model the molecules that make up a gas with point masses and model their interactions as elastic collisions.
 If you simulate or analyze this model, you find that it obeys the ideal gas law.
 This model is satisfactory to the degree that molecules in a gas behave like molecules in the model.
 The analogy is between the parts of the system and the parts of the model.

 Holistic models are more focused on similarities between systems and less interested in analogous parts.
-A holistic approach to modeling often consists of two steps, not necessarily in this order:
+A holistic approach to modeling consists of these steps:

 For example, in The Selfish Gene, Richard Dawkins suggests that genetic evolution is just one example of an evolutionary system.
-He identifies the essential elements of the category—discrete replicators, variability, and differential reproduction—and proposes that any system with these elements displays similar behavior, including complexity without design.
+He identifies the essential elements of the category — discrete replicators, variability, and differential reproduction — and proposes that any system with these elements will show evidence of evolution.

 As another example of an evolutionary system, he proposes “memes”, which are thoughts or behaviors that are replicated by transmission from person to person2.
 As memes compete for the resource of human attention, they evolve in ways that are similar to genetic evolution.